 Technician Class operators are authorized to use all amateur VHF and UHF frequencies and are also allowed to use a portion of the 10 meter band.

 The General Class offers much greater radio spectrum operating privileges as well as increased power output limits.
-Technicians may upgrade to General Class by passing a separate 35-question multiple-choice examination geared toward more sophisticated electronics theory and the rules and regulations, as well as operating practices specific to General Class operation.
-No morse code test is required.
+Technicians may upgrade to General Class by passing a separate 35-question multiple-choice examination geared toward more sophisticated electronics theory, rules and regulations, as well as operating practices specific to General Class operation.
+No Morse code test is required.
 General Class operators are authorized to operate all the frequencies of the Technician Class plus many more.